Recovering optimal precision in quantum sensing with time domain imperfections

 Now, we consider the CE case, where intermediate control is allowed.
-We show that the Heisenberg limit of the statistical error can be recovered by using a few intermediate control pulses \cite{explain-fast-ctrl} and one ancillary qubit.
+We show that the Heisenberg scaling of the statistical error can be recovered by using a few intermediate control pulses \cite{explain-fast-ctrl} and one ancillary qubit.
 As shown in \Cref{fig1}~(c) and (d), the process involves four control pulses.
 A first pulse is applied to initialize the system.
 After the system-environment entanglement is established, a second pulse is applied to the system, mapping the system-environment state into a suitable subspace that is sensitive only to the evolution induced by $H_{\mathsf{S}}(\omega)$.
-Towards the end of the interrogation, a third pulse is applied to the system and the ancilla, facilitating the information backflow from the environment to the joint system.
+Towards the end of the interrogation, a third pulse is applied to the joint system of the system and the ancilla, facilitating the information backflow from the environment to the joint system.
 At last, a fourth pulse, combined with a measurement in the computational basis, is applied to realize the final measurement.
+A more detailed explanation will be provided later.
 The performance of our method is summarized in the following theorem: